LGV | MESMAC

 The symptoms of LGV can start a few days to a month after catching the infection.
 You might notice:

-- Women may develop swelling of the labia (lips of the vulva) or abnormal connections called fistulas, between the vagina and rectum.
+• Swelling of the labia (lips of the vulva) or abnormal connections called fistulas, between the vagina and rectum.

 LGV is treated with a course of antibiotics, usually for three weeks.
 If you are treated for LGV, it is really important that your partner is also treated before you have sex again to prevent reinfection.